StoneT2000/BC19/README.md

 #### Preacher Defence
 Defenders have a general advantage, so we start with stacking 3 preachers onto the first castle, then a pilgrim.

 Preachers move apart from each other in the direction of the enenmy castle, this way enemy preachers can't hit all our units at once.
-Preachers are initialized with mode ```rally``` and attempt to go to a rally target as determined at initialization
+Preachers are initialized with mode ```defend``` .
+We also force a prophet to be built after there is sufficient karbonite and enough defending preachers.
+Once we stock up on prophets, the castle is basically unbeatable as long as we have tons of fuel.

 #### Preacher Attack